How to Become a Notary in Arizona

 5. Certify or attest copies.

-What type of notarizations are allowed in Arizona?
+What kind of notarizations are allowed in Arizona?

 Arizona law allows the following three types of notarizations: